 Now it is.
 Before talking about the types of drones I wanted to start with the basics first, and that meant I had to define what a drone is.
 Once defined, we will make a classification of drones depending on:

-- Of the structure or type of wing rotation.
+- Of the structure

-- Of its use.
+- On its use

 - Depending on their weight